 R is for Rest

 How often do we find ourselves eating on the go, when stressed, sat at our desks or in the car?
 In order for the digestive system to produce enough hydrochloric acid, digestive enzymes and other lubricating juices we need to be resting.
-When we are physically, emotionally or mentally stressed our body moves in to a “fright, flight, fight” response (adrenaline and cortisol dominant) where blood is diverted to our large muscles to deal with the potential looming threat (often there isn’t one – just chronic stress) and away from our digestive system, compromising its function and leading to bloating, IBS, heartburn etc
+When we are physically, emotionally or mentally stressed our body moves into a “fright, flight, fight” response (adrenaline and cortisol dominant).
+In this response blood is diverted to our large muscles to deal with the potential looming threat (often there isn’t one – just chronic stress) and away from our digestive system, compromising its function and leading to bloating, IBS, heartburn etc.

 S is for Smoothies